Why choose our LLB (Hons) degree?

-On completion of the Foundation Year you will gain direct entry on to this degree programme, read more about our Foundation Year programme.
+On successful completion of the Foundation Year, you will gain direct entry on to this degree programme.

 Accreditation of prior learning:

 Partial exemptions from an undergraduate programme may be obtained in accordance with the Academic Regulations dependent on the compatibility of previous study.
 Each case is considered on its own merit and will be, subject to the approval by Plymouth University.